kiloOS-gb/kiloOS/README.md

 2. **How often will you update?**

-So I am a secondary school student, so my time isnt that flexible, but I plan to woek on this project everyday when I get back from school and on weekends, and on holidays too!
+So I am a secondary school student, so my time isnt that flexible, but I plan to work on this project everyday when I get back from school and on weekends, and on holidays too!

 3. **Will this be a reskin of some random Linux distro?**